sirojnurulum/icang/README.md

   - **Two-Step Verification:** Prevents the pump from running dry by first checking for **water presence** in the pipe, then verifying the **water flow** after the pump starts.
   - **Flow Monitoring:** Measures and displays the water flow rate (Liters per Minute) while the pump is operating.
 - **Intelligent Alert System:**
-  - **Hazard Alarms:** Distinct alarm tones for each type of hazard (fire, gas, smoke).
+  - **High-Decibel Hazard Alarm:** Uses a 12V active buzzer for an extremely loud warning when fire, gas, or smoke is detected.
-  - **Pump Alarm:** A unique, intermittent alarm if the water tank requests water but the main supply is unavailable.
+  - **Pump Status Alerts:** Uses a passive speaker for informative, intermittent notifications (e.g., when waiting for water).
 - **Professional Code Architecture:**
   - **Non-Blocking:** The entire system runs without disruptive `delay()` calls, ensuring high responsiveness.
   - **State Machines:** Efficiently and structurally manages the status of each module (alarms, pump).